lathspell/java_test/java_test_spring_aop/QA.md

 It's an action that takes place before/after a certain piece of code.

 ### Name the five advice types
-* Around advice
+* @Around
-* Before advice
+* @Before
-* After returning advice
+* @AfterReturning       (like in try with no Exception)
-* After throwing advice
+* @AfterThrowing        (like in try..catch)
-* After finally advice
+* @After                (like in try..finally)

 ### What is a "joint point"?
-The code point where the advice is applied.
+Join Points are all possible places at which an Advice can be applied.

 ### What is a "pointcut"?
-A predicate that is used to identify joint points.
+A predicate that is used to identify those joint points where a specific Advice should be applied.
 Can be a complex expression to execute the advice at all code occurances that matches it.

 ### What is an "introduction"?
 When new fields or methods are declared using AOP.